natalieagus/50005-2023/_os_notes/week6-2_directories.md

 However on macOS, `chmod` does things differently:

-> If the file is a symbolic link, `chmod` change the mode of the link itself rather than the file that the link points to.
+> If the file is a symbolic link, `chmod` with a `-h` option changes the mode of the link itself rather than the file that the link points to.

 See the example below (ran on Ubuntu):